 Tool cutter compensation is always specified as the tool either right or left of the workpiece while looking in the direction of the tool motion.

-Examples of tool right are:
+Figure 5.7.1 Examples of tool right

-Examples of tool left are:
+Figure 5.7.2 Examples of tool left

 Tool center means no compensation either right or left.
 That is, the centerline of the tool will be moved to the programmed points.